 In my Spanish 1 expansion course this trimester, culture & civilization, I sent out a Google form with many culture ideas that we could investigate and learn about as a class.
 One of their top choices was the Guerra Sucia in Argentina, so this is how we started the class.

 We started with this comprehensible culture unit from Martina Bex about the Madres de la Plaza de Mayo.
 We went through the discussion questions, Spanish language cultural reading, comprehension questions, listening activity, and slide show.
 We also did the song activity for Maná – Desapariciones.
 (We saved the interpersonal discussion questions and writing activity for the end of the unit assessments).

 Since the students seemed to be craving more in relation to the topic, we investigated further with Guerra Sucia Stations by Kristy Placido.
-They made for good independent work for students, while providing more material and opportunities for discussion.
+They made for good independent work for students while providing more material and opportunities for discussion.

-If this was an upper level class, we would have read the TPRS Publishing novel La Guerra Sucia, but it is too far out of the language range of this particular class.
+If this was an upper level class, we would have read the Wayside Publishing novel La Guerra Sucia, but it is too far out of the language range of this particular class.
 Also, our plan is to investigate many mini cultural units for only about a week or two each.